cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   indicate what part of the input has not been consumed.

 * Too little data: The input data available would need additional bytes added at their end for a complete CBOR data item.
-For some applications, this may not be actually be an error, as the application can obtain or wait for additional input bytes.
+This may indicate the input is truncated; it is also a common error when trying to decode random data as CBOR.
+For some applications however, this may not be actually be an error, as the application may not be certain it has all the data yet and can obtain or wait for additional input bytes.
 Some of these applications may have an upper limit for how much additional data can show up; here the decoder may be able to indicate that the encoded CBOR data item cannot be completed within this limit.